apita1423/cosmoschronicles_pp5/README.md

 - Coolors - Used to pick colours.
 - CSS Gradient - Used to great the colours gradient for the background.
 [CSS Gradient](https://cssgradient.io/)
 - Canva - Used for the design of the logo, notfound page image, and astronomical clock image.
+- ChaptGPT - Used for About Us page content.

 ---
 ## Components